ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 `finish` method.

 In error conditions, the AS responds to the client instance with the error code as discussed in {{response-error}}.
-For example, if the client instance has polled too many times before the RO has approved the request, the AS would respond with a message like this:
+For example, if the client instance has polled too many times before the RO has approved the request, the AS would respond with a message like the following:

 ~~~
 {